USS Harry W. Hill: History

 Harry W. Hill deployed as part of operations Desert Shield and Desert Storm, part of the 1990-1991 Gulf War.
 On 14 January 1991, she collided with the Wichita class replenishment oiler USS Kansas City while conducting underway replenishment operations in the Gulf of Oman.
 There were no personnel casualties or injuries reported.

 In 1994, Harry W. Hill was significantly damaged during a maneuver to re-float her and exit a dry dock.
 In the incident, she was caught by a gust of wind which caused the ship to smash into the dry dock.
 One of the steel wire control lines intended to control the ship parted, seriously injuring two crewmen in the process.
 The ship sustained damage to her rudders, screws, and controllable prop pitch systems.

 Harry W. Hill was the only Spruance-class destroyer not to receive the armored box launchers nor the Mark 41 vertical launch system for firing Tomahawk cruise missiles.

 Fate

-She was based out of San Diego for much of her career.
+She was based at San Diego for much of her career.
 Harry W. Hill was decommissioned and stricken from the Navy List on 29 May 1998.
 She was sunk as a target during RIMPAC 2004 on 15 July 2004.